-with Gaussian errors.
+The scope of DFP extends well beyond the realm of high dimensional linear regression with Gaussian errors.
 For example, as part of our future work, we will employ DFP for high dimensional logistic and probit regressions.
-While data augmentation schemes (Albert and Chib, 1993; Polson et al., 2013) in high dimensional binary regression allow Gibbs sampling for parameter blocks, making the DFP formulation natural, they also violate assumptions (1) and (2) in the formulation of DFP in Section 3.
-Thus, one needs to develop a modification of DFP to account for a growing number of latent variables as time progresses.
-To this end, instead of propagating the sufficient statistics over time, we intend to propagate a quantity known as the surrogate conditional sufficient statistics (Guhaniyogi et al., 2018) that eliminates the need for these assumptions.
-In the same vein, we propose to extend the DFP formulation for high dimensional linear regression with heavy tailed error distributions.
+While data augmentation schemes (Albert and Chib, 1993; Polson et al., 2013) in high dimensional binary regression allow Gibbs sampling for parameter blocks, making the DFP formulation natural, they also violate assumptions (1) and (2) in the formulation of DFP in Section 3 which we seek to account for.
+We also propose to extend the DFP formulation for high dimensional linear regression with heavy tailed error distributions.
 Notably, a heavy tailed error distribution can often be expressed as a scale mixture of Gaussian errors.
 Thus, upon using a data augmentation scheme, developing DFP under this model will require extending the DFP framework when the number of parameters increases with the onset of a new data shard.
-Another important research direction is to develop the DFP algorithm for non-local priors in high dimensions.
 We would also like to extend our theoretical results on the convergence of the DFP kernel to the full posterior from a fixed partitioning set up to an adaptive dynamic partitioning set up.
-The DFP approach can presumably provide competitive inference with Sequential Monte Carlo in high dimensional factor models and dynamic factor models where shrinkage priors have been employed recently.
-Some of these constitute our current area of research.